 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term stay residents who have received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient health.
+This is a measure of the percent of long-term stay patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This tells you the percent of residents who needed additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may be a sign of the erosion of a resident's well-being.
+Measures the percent of long-term residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and continence.
+Many argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Big Sky Care Center, 1.08 Hospitalizations per 1,000 resident days
+In Mount Ascension Transitional Care of Cascadia, 0.02 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations